Local services and information

 Experts by Experience meetings

-In conjunction with the Autism Partnership Board, we run an Experts by Experience meeting.
+In conjunction with the Derbyshire Autism Partnership Board, there is an Experts by Experience meeting.
 In the context of this meeting, an Expert by Experience can be described an autistic person, someone who has personal experience of autism, or someone who provides care or support to an autistic person.

 These meetings are a safe space for Experts by Experience to meet and discuss issues that they would like to raise at the Autism Partnership Board.
 Professionals can attend these meetings by invite for discussion or feedback.

-These meetings are held over Microsoft Teams 4 times per year, and they are facilitated by our autism project officer.
+These meetings are held over Microsoft Teams 4 times per year, and they are facilitated by the integrated care board (ICB).